msgpo/YAGPDB-scripts/README.md

 # YAGPDB scripts

-My own collection of YAGPDB scripts, which I use on my Discord Server.
-Most of the scripts are disabled or not used anymore, I decided to open source them so others can benefit from it.
+My own collection of YAGPDB scripts, which I use (_or used_) on my Discord Server.
+Most of the scripts are currently disabled or I simply do not used them anymore so I decided to open source which hopefully helps others.

 ### Requirements
 * [Discord](https://discord.com/)